NSS and NASA Ames Space Settlement Contest

 - The best submission, regardless of category, wins the grand prize, consisting of the space colony submission being placed on the NASA Ames World Wide Web site.

-- The National Space Society (NSS) invites all 2017 contest participants to attend the NSS annual International Space Development Conference (ISDC) in St. Louis, Puerto Rico, May 25-29, 2017.
+- The National Space Society (NSS) invites all 2018 contest participants to attend the NSS annual International Space Development Conference (ISDC) in Los Angeles, USA, May 24-27, 2018.
 Every year, hundreds of contestants attend, along with their parents, teachers, siblings and friends.
 Special activities for contestants are planned, including:

 - The highest ranking winners attending will be invited to give oral presentations as time is available.